ssaunier/ssaunier.github.io/_posts/2013-07-09-keep-your-git-repository-clean-and-fresh.markdown

 $ git sweep  # At last, clean up merged branches and prune.
 {% endhighlight %}

-All this magic happens because of some I aliases I setup:
+All this magic happens because of some aliases I setup:

 {% highlight bash %}
 [alias]